r1azmh/vrp-frontend/README.md

 4. Run the Solver to get the Solution
 ## Contact
 In case of any issues or inquiries, please contact us at [riaz.mahmud@uwasa.fi](mailto:riaz.mahmud@uwasa.fi).

+## License

+Apache License
+Version 2.0, January 2004

+Copyright © 2024 Petri Helo and Riaz Mahmud.

+Licensed under the Apache License, Version 2.0; you may not use this file except in compliance with the License.
+You may obtain a copy of the License at [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0).
+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.